 Small Language Skills Make a Big Difference

 Making small changes to the way we communicate can influence every aspect of our lives.
 You can say to your spouse who would like to go to an Italian restaurant, “Yabut you always want to eat Italian food.
 I want sushi.”
 Or, you could say, “I know how much you love your Italian food, but can we try sushi tonight?”
 You can say to a child, “You’re doing this wrong,” or you can say “You might find it works better if you do it this way.”
 Little changes can have big results.

 Like it or not, people judge you based on your language skills.
 Think about the first impressions you’ve gotten from people you’ve met.
 In a very short period of time, you might assess them as intelligent, nice, narcissistic, funny, arrogant, friendly, shy – any number of characteristics.
 A large part of that has come a subconscious interpretation of the way they speak.

-It’s not an easy skill to master, because there is a situational component to effective communication skills.
+Language skills aren’t easy to master, because there is strong a situational component.
 The most successful people you will meet have the ability to make subtle changes to their language based on the people they are speaking with and their environment.
 They recognize that while more formal language may be effective in a boardroom, for example, it has the potential to be counterproductive in relaxed social settings.

 Awareness is Key

 So how do we improve our language skills?
 The answer is awareness.
 Be aware of your surroundings.
 Be aware of your own speech patterns.
 Watch how people respond to you and others.
 Learn.
 Try different tactics.
 Be willing to change your approach.
 The payoff in both your personal and professional life will be huge.